 Dubrovnik main bus station is located in the western part of the town (Gruz neighbourhood) next to cruise terminal.
 In the near vicinity of main bus station you will find many accommodation facilities (rooms, apartments and guesthouses).
 City buses connect main bus station to other areas of Dubrovnik.

-FROM OLD TOWN/PILE: Take the following buses #1A, #1B and #8
+FROM OLD TOWN/PILE: Take the following buses No.1A, No.1B and No.8